© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval undercroft remains at Nos 50-52 High Street, Guildford is a scheduled monument protected by Historic England under reference 1400306.
 View the official record →

-The Medieval undercroft remains at Nos 50-52 High Street, Guildford is a listed building of archaeological significance dating to the medieval period.
+The Medieval undercroft remains at Nos 50-52 High Street, Guildford, is a scheduled ancient monument comprising vaulted stone structures of thirteenth-century date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1400306.

 Medieval undercroft remains at Nos 50-52 High Street, Guildford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1400306.